 - 1. Audit Committee Charter See Appendix "B" attached hereto. - 2.
-Composition of Audit Committee For 2016, the Audit Committee was composed of Scott Balfour (Chair), Roman Doroniuk, Terry Lyons, Frank Macher, Fred Olson and Sandra Pupatello, each of whom is independent and, based on such individual's education and experience, is financially literate. (i) Mr. Balfour has an MBA from the University of Western Ontario, and 22 years of experience as a senior executive of Canadian-based public companies including 20 years in the capacity of Chief Financial Officer. (ii) Mr. Doroniuk is a Chartered Professional Accountant with over 30 years of business experience and is a recognized expert in restructurings and financial advisory work. (iii) Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario and has over 40 years of experience in the development, financing and management of natural resource, manufacturing, real estate and merchant banking companies. (iv) Mr. Macher holds a BSME from Kettering University, and an MBA from Michigan State University.
-He has a deep, intimate knowledge of the automotive and automotive supplier industry, having had vast experience as a senior executive and director at several major automotive supplier companies. some of the largest in the industry, and at Ford, one of the Company's largest customers. (v) Mr. Olson is an experienced automotive executive at the most senior levels, with in-depth understanding of the automotive industry and the economics related to it at the company and plant level.
-As a past president of a Tier One automotive parts supplier, he was responsible for the financial performance of his company and worked continuously with financial results and reporting. (vi) Ms. Pupatello holds a B.A.
+Composition of Audit Committee For 2017, the Audit Committee was composed of Scott Balfour (Chair), Roman Doroniuk, Terry Lyons, Frank Macher, Fred Olson and Sandra Pupatello, each of whom is independent and, based on such individual's education and experience, is financially literate. (i) Mr. Balfour has an MBA from the University of Western Ontario, and 23 years of experience as a senior executive of Canadian-based public companies including 20 years in the capacity of Chief Financial Officer. (ii) Mr. Doroniuk is a Chartered Professional Accountant with over 30 years of business experience and is a recognized expert in restructurings and financial advisory work. (iii) Mr. Lyons is a Civil Engineer (UBC) with an MBA from the University of Western Ontario and has over 40 years of experience in the development, financing and management of natural resource, manufacturing, real estate and merchant banking companies. (iv) Mr. Macher holds a BSME from Kettering University, and an MBA from Michigan State University.
+He has a deep, intimate knowledge of the automotive and automotive supplier industry, having had vast experience as a senior executive and director at several major automotive supplier companies, some of the largest in the industry, and at Ford, one of the Company's largest customers. (v) Mr. Olson is an experienced automotive executive at the most senior levels, with in-depth understanding of the automotive industry and the economics related to it at the company and plant level.
+As a past president of a Tier One automotive parts supplier, he was responsible for the financial performance of his company and worked continuously with financial results and reporting.
+He successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto in 2011. (vi) Ms. Pupatello holds a B.A.
 (Hons) from the University of Windsor, has an Honourary Doctorate of Laws from the University of Windsor and has won multiple awards for her public service and leadership.
 She has also successfully completed the Directors Education Program from the Institute of Corporate Directors which is provided by the Rotman School of Management at the University of Toronto in 2011.
-Ms. Pupatello is a Strategic Advisor (Industry, Global Markets and Public Sector) for PricewaterhouseCoopers Canada.
+Ms. Pupatello was a Strategic Advisor (Industry, Global Markets and Public Sector) for PricewaterhouseCoopers Canada for the last five years.
 Previously, she sat on the Board of Hydro One of which she was Chair from April 2014 to April 2015.
 She was Chief Executive Officer of the Economic Development Corporation of Windsor and Essex County from May 2013 to July 2015.
-She previously served as a member of the provincial parliament of the Province of Ontario for 16 years, including leadership roles as a Member of the Premier's Executive of Cabinet.
+She previously served as a member of the provincial parliament of the Province of Ontario for 16 years, including leadership roles as a Member of the Premier's Executive of Cabinet from 2003-2011.
 She was the Ontario Minister of Economic Development & Trade from 2006 to 2011 and Ontario's Chief Investment Officer.